hrubel/TN-trout-fishing/README.md

 If I wanted to go out fly fishing, for trout, where should I go?
 How far is the body of water away from me?
 Will I need to make it a weekend trip?
 What other fish could I also catch while there?
 And what are the restrictions of size and count of the species?

-### Minimum Viable Product:

-I would like to have a dashboard with a map on it of Tennessee.
-I would like that map to consist of bodies of water and campsites then allow a user to navigate through the dashboard with filters to choose from counties, types of fish, and dates of trout restocking.
-When a body of water is chosen, I would like a card to pop up with information about hours, regulations, and types of fish in the water.

-### Schedule:

-1. Get the data (12/16/2020)

-2. Clean and Explore the data (12/18/2020)

-3. Create Presentation of your Analysis (12/23/2020)

-4. Internal demos (1/4/2021)

-5. Demo Day!!!
-(1/7/2021)

 ### Data Sources: